ilus1/e-commerce/README.md

-## Requisitos Funcionais
+## Functional requirements

-- [x] Consumir API com a lista de produtos
-- [x] Shimmer effect enquanto os dados são carregados
+- [x] Shimmer effect while data is being loaded
-- [x] Listar os produtos da loja MKS
+- [x] List the products from the store
-- [x] Adicionar produtos ao carrinho
+- [x] Add products to the cart
-- [x] Remover produtos do carrinho
+- [x] Remove products from the cart
-- [x] Alterar a quantidade de cada produto no carrinho
+- [x] Change the quantity of each product in the cart
+- [x] Show the total value of the cart
-- [x] Mostrar o valor total do carrinho
+- [x] Show the total quantity of products in the cart

-## Requisitos não funcionais
+## Non-functional requirements

-- [x] Utilizar React
+- [x] The project must use React
+- [x] The project must use Redux
-- [x] Utilizar Typescript
+- [x] The project must use Typescript
-- [x] Utilizar Styled Components
+- [x] The project must use Styled Components
-- [x] Utilizar React-Query
+- [x] The project must use React-Query
-- [x] Utilizar Jest
+- [x] The project must use Jest
-- [x] Utilizar Framer-Motion
+- [x] The project must use Framer-Motion